isb-cgc/readthedocs/docs/source/sections/progapi/Programmatic-API.rst

    progapi2/save_cohort.rst

-   Version 2 of the API is named ISB-CGC API
+   Version 2 of the API is named ISB-CGC API:

 .. toctree::
    :maxdepth: 1